Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

-The driving simulator reproduces a level~3 AV with adaptive cruise control (ACC) and lane-keeping assistance (LKA) systems.
-The ACC system automatically regulates the accelerator and brake to follow the preceding vehicle and maintain a speed of 80 km/h without a preceding vehicle.
+The driving simulator reproduces an AV which has a level~3 ADS including an adaptive cruise control (ACC) system and a lane-keeping assistance (LKA) system.
+The ACC system automatically regulates the accelerator and brake to follow the preceding vehicle.
+Besides, it maintains a speed of 80~km/h if there is no preceding vehicle.
 The driver can override the ACC function during automated driving by pressing the accelerator pedals.
 The LKA system automatically controls the steering wheel to keep the vehicle centered within the lane by detecting the lane markings.
 The driver can activate the ACC and LKA systems by pressing the clutch pedal during manual driving.
-In addition, the driver can deactivate the ACC and LKA systems by pressing the brake pedal or turning the steering wheel with a torque greater than 5[N] torque.

-Figure~\ref{fig:DS} shows the state of the head-up display (HUD) when the ADS is ON or OFF.
-The green and gray icons indicate that the ADS is ON and OFF, respectively.
+In addition, the driver can deactivate the ACC and LKA systems by pressing the brake pedal or turning the steering wheel with a torque greater than 5~N torque.
+As shown in Fig.~\ref{fig:DS}, the state of ADS, i.e., ON or OFF, is shown on a the head-up display (HUD).
+In particular, the green and gray icons indicate that the ADS is ON and OFF, respectively.